-- Around 100 fires a year are caused by faulty electric blankets. - In England on average, 7,600 chimney fires occur every year
+- Around 43 fires a year are caused by faulty electric blankets in the home. - Three fires a day are caused by heaters.

+• In England on average, 3,800 chimney fires occur every year.

 This leaflet will help you keep safe throughout the winter period as this can be a particularly risky time for fires due to the need to keep warm.